webp-sh/webp_server_node/README.md

 	<img src="./pics/webp_server.png"/>
 </p>

-**THIS PROJECT IS UNDER EARLY DEVELOPMENT, DON'T USE IT ON PRODUCTION ENVIRONMENT.**
+**THIS PROJECT IS UNDER DEVELOPMENT, DON'T USE IT ON PRODUCTION ENVIRONMENT.**

 This is a NodeJS Server based on Express and cwebp, which allows you to serve WebP images on the fly.